rajsandilya/Capstone/README.md

 #### Methodology:
  * Modelling is done on Generics subset
+ * Sequencial Feature Selection and Column permutation Imporatance are used to select features
  * Regression Model
     * Linear Regression, Lasso and Ridge models gave very low scores
     * Ensemble bagging model RandomForestRegressor is used for Modeling